helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 - explicit query selection for a primitive `long` count result; and
 - one local JDBC transaction that looks up a type and inserts a Pokemon.

-The example uses Oracle Database Free and HikariCP.
+The example uses Oracle Database Free with Oracle Universal Connection Pool (UCP).
 Before running the application, you must run `etc/schema.sql` against the database to create and populate the sample tables.
 The application does not create its own schema.

 For this demo, the application connects to the `FREEPDB1` pluggable database with username `pokemon` and password `changeit`.
 These credentials are part of the example and are not intended for use outside a local demo.